Wildlife Garden Design

 A biodiverse garden

-Plants have been selected with a single flower (as opposed to a double set of petals which hinder insects’ ability to reach the anther.)
+Plants have been selected with a single flower (as opposed to a double set of petals which can hinder insects’ ability to reach the anther.)
 Trees begin flowering in Feb and move right through the season.
 The largely edible selection proves fodder for owners and animals alike.
 Plants known to be beneficial to wildlife and those with multiple flower heads have been selected.
-Native and non-native have been mixed.
+Native and non-native plants have been mixed.
 There is a stronger emphasis on native in the aquatic planting.

 A place for people